-2. Some of the new characters didn’t get a lot to do in Season 2
+2. But many of these new characters didn’t get a lot to do

 Among the new characters, none of them really becomes the main focus of Season 2, and there’s definitely room to expand upon all of them in Season 3.
 With the new season, the real standout is definitely Will Byers, who can almost be considered a new character considering how insignificant his role was in Season 1.

 Season 3 could certainly give Max more to do, as there remain a lot of unanswered questions about her as a person.
 In retrospect, she seemed to mainly exist in Season 2 in order to create tension between Eleven and Mike and between Lucas and Dustin.
 And she doesn’t really become a full-fledged member of the team who is aware of the threat of the Upside Down until the very end.
 We’ll definitely see more of her relationship with Eleven next year; despite Eleven blowing off Max in the Season 2 finale, the Duffers say that they won’t be enemies for all of next season.

 “We are excited to maybe see some more of those two together, moving forward,” Matt Duffer told Hello Giggles.
 “You can’t play note over and over again.
 I think the idea of their relationship evolving in some ways, definitely.
 Something we’re interested in.”